GenAIz/sdk/example/README.md

-# Genaiz Solution Example
+## Genaiz SmartFunction Example

-This folder contains an example of a solution layout.
+This folder contains an example of a Smart Function workspace layout.
 It has one smart function with associated configuration file.